bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% product_highlight
 fa-gears;
-9cm2 packed with functionality;
+Packed with functionality;
-The Crazyflie 2.0 comes with an accelerometer, gyroscope, magnetometer and a high precision pressure sensor.
+All you need and a bit more
 %}

 {% collapse_section Read more %}

-Even though the Crazyflie 2.0 is made to be expandable and the firmware is made to be modified, everything you need to fly is already there.
-The Crazyflie 2.0 is equipped with low-latency/long-range radio as well as Bluetooth LE.
+It's not only a good flyer, the Crazyflie 2.0 is also equipped with low-latency/long-range radio as well as Bluetooth LE.
 This gives you the versatility of using your computer to display data and being able to fly it with a game pad, or download our app and use your smart phone as a controller.

 The Crazyflie 2.0 is charged via uUSB so you don't need a additional charger for your Crazyflie 2.0 just connect it to your computer.

-The board contains a EEPROM memory for storing configuration parameters and a 10-DOF IMU with accelerometer, gyro, magnetometer and a high precision pressure sensor.
+The board contains an EEPROM memory for storing configuration parameters and a 10-DOF IMU with accelerometer, gyro, magnetometer and a high precision pressure sensor.
 {% endcollapse_section %}